MarrakechFOR LESS Get the Premium Guide

 Koutoubia Mosque

-From MAD 8 mint tea to desert treks — curated by someone who's done all of them.
+From a MAD 8 mint tea to a desert trek — curated by someone who's done all of them.

 Hammam & Spa